Muhdhammad/foundry-fund-me/README.md

 Best practice to use your `$PRIVATE_KEY` is to encode it and then use it, you should never hard copy paste your private key with the real funds in the `.env` file.

 # Thanks!
-Thank you for staying engaged with this project, ff you appreciated this, feel free to follow!
+Thank you for staying engaged with this project, if you appreciated this, feel free to follow!